Envy-Free Division of Land: Introduction

-\begin{quote} When each agent wants a piece with a given geometric shape, what is the largest fraction of the cake-value that can be guaranteed to every agent in an envy-free allocation? \end{quote} The following example shows that existing cake-cutting procedures are insufficient for answering this question. \begin{example} You and a partner are going to divide a square land-estate.
+\begin{quote} \emph{When each agent wants a plot of land with a given geometric shape, what is the largest fraction of the total value that can be guaranteed to every agent in an envy-free allocation?} \end{quote} The following example shows that existing cake-cutting algorithms are insufficient for answering this question. \begin{example} You and a partner are going to divide a square land-estate.
 It is 100-by-100 square meters and its western side is adjacent to the sea.
 Your desire is to build a house near the sea-shore.
-You decide to use the classic procedure for envy-free division: ``You cut, I choose''.
+You decide to use the classic algorithm for envy-free cake-cutting: ``You cut, I choose''.
 You let your partner divide the land to two plots, knowing that you have the right to choose the plot that is more valuable according to your personal preferences.
-Your partner makes a cut parallel to the shoreline at a distance of only 1 meter from the sea. \footnote{The reason why he decided to cut this way is irrelevant since a fair division procedure is expected to guarantee that the division is fair for every agent playing by the rules, regardless of what the other agents do. } Which of the two plots would you choose?
+Your partner makes a cut parallel to the shoreline at a distance of only 1 meter from the sea. \footnote{The reason why your partner decided to cut this way is irrelevant since a fair division algorithm is expected to guarantee that the division is fair for every agent playing by the rules, regardless of what the other agents do. } Which of the two plots would you choose?
 The western plot contains a lot of sea shore, but it is so narrow that it has no room for building anything.
 On the other hand, the eastern plot is large but does not contain any shore land.
 Whichever plot you choose, the division is not proportional for you, because your utility is far less than half the utility of the original land estate.

-Of course the cake \emph{could} be cut in a more sensible way (e.g. by a line perpendicular to the sea), but the current division procedures say nothing about how exactly the cake should be cut in each situation in order to guarantee that the division is fair in a way that respects the geometric preferences.
-While the cut-and-choose procedure still guarantees envy-freeness, it does not guarantee partial-proportionality since it does not guarantee any positive utility to agents who want square pieces.
+Of course the land \emph{could} be cut in a more sensible way (e.g. by a line perpendicular to the sea), but existing cake-cutting algorithms say nothing about how exactly to cut in each situation in order to guarantee that the division is fair with respect to the geometric preferences.
+While the cut-and-choose algorithm still guarantees envy-freeness, it does not guarantee partial-proportionality since it does not guarantee any positive utility to agents who want square pieces. \Halmos \end{example}